 But the survey also makes it clear that caregivers are struggling.
 The majority of Gen X and Millennials fear that job responsibilities could result in having to stop providing care to a loved one.
 Worse yet, they fear that the impact of caregiving duties could cause them to lose their job.

 The challenge of paying your adult child to provide care and support

 I remember buying things to take over to Mom at her residence, from bringing her a junior bacon cheeseburger and a frosty (her favorite fast food), to buying snacks for late evening munching in front of the TV.
 And when she was no longer able to go shopping with me, the list got longer with cosmetics and new clothing.
 She would ask me what I owed her.
 I would tell her “nothing,” but she was proud and wanted to carry her own weight—yet the thought of accepting money from my elderly mother felt terrible.
 I would tell her “don’t worry about that now, I’ll catch you next time”—and then I hoped she would forget.

-However, 64% of caregivers say the pandemic has affected their financial ability to provide care.1 These caregivers may have to choose between suffering the guilt of accepting their loved one’s offer of money in exchange for providing them with care and needed supplies—or suffer financially by refusing to be compensated.
+However, nearly half of caregivers say that being a caregiver will likely use up money that they had planned for their children or for retirement.
+These caregivers may have to choose between suffering the guilt of accepting their loved one’s offer of money in exchange for providing them with care and needed supplies – or suffer financially by refusing to be compensated.

 The value of cash indemnity long-term (LTC) coverage

 All of these insights bring up an interesting dynamic that long-term care coverage can help mitigate.
 Would an adult child find it easier to be paid or re-paid if the funds were coming from a source other than their loved one’s checkbook?
 For many, that would ease the guilt.
 And that is where cash indemnity long-term care coverage can help.